-I’ve learned and refined techniques to write complex information so that it’s quickly and easily to understood by the target readers.
+I’ve refined techniques to write complex information so that it’s quickly and easily to understood by the target readers.
 On the way, I’ve picked up all sorts of tips and tricks to streamline the writing process.

-Over the years, I’ve gained wide experience working managers, engineers, scientists and technical specialists in industrial multinationals, Dutch companies operating internationally, research institutes and universities.
+Over the years, I’ve gained wide experience working with managers, engineers, scientists and technical specialists in industrial multinationals, Dutch companies operating internationally, research institutes and universities.
 Government ministries and the European Commission in Brussels.

 Training and coaching